 The Sinclair Method requires a 30-minute initial appointment to assess a patient’s physical status and explain how the medication works and how to use it.
 Follow up appointments, after two to four weeks of treatment, last about 15 minutes.
 These appointments are geared to answering questions and assessing how the program is working for the individual.

-Costs vary according to state, but you can expect to pay an average of $225 for the initial evaluation and $125 for follow up appointments.
 The Sinclair Method is considered “out of network” for most insurance companies so you will be given the appropriate paperwork to turn into your insurance company.